fabpopa/x/up/README.md

 Perform actions without full page refresh.

-It works by upgrading links and forms to background fetch, with the option to swap out elements from the response into the current page.
+Upgrades links and forms to background fetch, with an option to swap elements from the response into the current page.

 ## Install